-Work began on this pier in 1852 and it was opened in July 1853.
+Work began on this pier in 1852 and it was opened on the 2nd of July 1853.
 It was so called because of the ½d toll charged (like a platform ticket).
 Originally the pier was twice as long as the present one but one half burnt down in 1927.

 It was a popular departure point for paddle steamers until after the First World War.
 The Pier Ticket Office is charming, typical example of late 19th century architecture.
 It previously had two storeys, but was without the bell cage.
 The ticket office now houses the Ha’penny Pier Visitor Centre (an information office for Old Harwich run by the Harwich Society).
 The Visitor Centre is open daily from May 1st until the 2nd weekend in September.
 It also houses the ‘Harwich and the New World’ exhibition which has free admission and gives information on links with early voyages of exploration including Jamestown and Christopher Newport and the Mayflower and Christopher Jones.